Back to insights

 While cryptocurrencies are fungible (mutually interchangeable), Non-Fungible Tokens (NFTs) are unique and cannot be replaced.
 Each NFT is a digital certificate of authenticity and ownership recorded on a blockchain.
 This creates digital scarcity, enabling applications like:

-- Gaming: Verifiable ownership of game assets that can be traded.
-For example, Epic Games, the creator of Fortnite, uses the Polygon blockchain to create unique user identities and allow players to interact with game features.
+• Gaming: Verifiable ownership of game assets that can be traded.
+For example, Epic Games, the creator of Fortnite, allows third-party developers to publish Web3 games on the Epic Games Store that utilize the Polygon network to create unique user identities and allow players to interact with game features.

 Transforming Industries and Governance

-The principles of transparency, immutability, and decentralization can be applied across virtually any industry.
+The principles of transparency, immutability, and decentralization can be applied to a wide variety of industry segments.
 Here are some real-world examples of how crypto is changing traditional industries.

 Blockchain’s Risks